 When MDF is cut into shelves, doors and so on, there is a small chance that formaldehyde can be released (along with wood dust and other particulate matter that make the wearing of PPE a necessity).
 Because of this, there have been some cases where people have claimed they were poisoned by their MDF products, but under current regulations, the amount of formaldehyde released should not be enough to cause medical issues.
 Extensive testing in the cases cited above, found that the levels of formaldehyde were within acceptable and legal limits.

-Veneered boards is an affordable and sturdy option for anyone who wants to refit the interior of their home, for businesses that want to create affordable and attractive furniture, and for anyone who wants the appearance and durability of wood without the expense and environmental implications of using real hardwood products.
+Veneered boards are an affordable and sturdy option for anyone who wants to refit the interior of their home, for businesses that want to create affordable and attractive furniture, and for anyone who wants the appearance and durability of wood without the expense and environmental implications of using real hardwood products.
 If you are looking for quality MDF within the Greater Manchester and North West, UK areas, Theo’s Timbers Ltd has just want you need.